Fear Of Abandonment & Relationships

 A fear of abandonment can cause significant challenges with emotional connection in relationships throughout life.
-Although it’s not normally considered a mental health condition, it’s typically treated as a type of anxiety.
+Although the fear of abandonment is not normally considered a mental health condition, it’s typically treated as a type of anxiety.

 Some people who experience abandonment anxiety have a near-constant worry that their partner will leave them, which can ultimately drive them away.
 Some people with this fear even leave their partner just to avoid being left by surprise.